aeternity/protocol/contracts/fate.md

 ### TypeRep

 A TypeRep is the representation of a type as a value.
-A typerep is one of
+A TypeRep is one of
 * integer
 * boolean
 * any